armirh/django_CRUD/README.md

-- Design Django Form with Bootstrap and crispy forms
+- Design Django Form with Bootstrap